 In adopting FASB 123(R), companies must choose from alternative valuation models.
-The Company had used the Black-Scholes method for disclosures and will continue to use this method.
-After reviewing alternative valuation methods, the Company has selected the Black-Scholes method based on its prior experience with it, and its wide use by other issuers comparable to the Company.
+The Company used the Black-Scholes method for disclosures prior to adoption.
+After reviewing alternative valuation methods, the Company has selected to continue using the Black-Scholes method based on its prior experience with it, and its wide use by other issuers comparable to the Company.
 The Company will consider the use of another model if additional information becomes available in the future that indicates another model would be more appropriate for the Company, or, if grants issued in future periods have characteristics that cannot be reasonably estimated using Black-Scholes.

-The Company has selected to recognize compensation expense on a straight-line basis over the service period of the entire award.
+The Company has elected to recognize compensation expense on a straight-line basis over the service period of the entire award.
 In prior periods, the Company did not estimate forfeitures when recognizing compensation expense of share-based payments (as permitted under FASB Statement No. 123, "Accounting for Stock-Based Compensation") but has revised its accounting policy to estimate forfeitures in accordance with the provisions of FASB Statement No. 123(R).
 The Company uses historical data of options with similar characteristics to estimate forfeitures for new grants as it believes that historical behavior patterns are the best indicators of future behavior patterns.

-The number of options granted in the three month period ended March 31, 2006 was immaterial.
-Accordingly, the impact of the adoption of FASB 123(R), on the condensed consolidated statement of income is immaterial.
+The number of options granted in the three and six month periods ended June 30, 2006 was immaterial.
+Accordingly, the impact of the adoption of FASB 123(R), on the condensed consolidated statements of income is immaterial.
 FASB 123(R) also requires the tax benefits resulting from tax deductions in excess of the compensation cost recognized for options (excess tax benefits) to be classified as cash flows from financing activities.
 Prior to the adoption of FASB 123(R), these excess tax benefits were reported as an offset in cash flow from operating activities.
-The impact of this change on the consolidated statement of cash flows was not material for the three months ended March 31, 2006.
+The impact of this change on the consolidated statement of cash flows was not material for the three and six months ended June 30, 2006.

 Prior period pro forma disclosures have been recalculated to reflect a change in the estimated tax benefit from stock-based compensation.
-The Company's consolidated net income would have changed to the following pro forma amounts set forth below had the fair-value-based method been applied to all awards in the three month period ended March 31, 2005.
+The Company's consolidated net income would have changed to the following pro forma amounts set forth below had the fair-value-based method been applied to all awards in the three and six month periods ended June 30, 2005.